-Looking for Paris's best shopping streets?
-From high-end mega stores to small boutiques, you can find it all in Paris, and I've rounded them up for you here!
-Where to shop in Paris - you'll thank me later!
+Looking for the best shopping in Paris?
+From high-end mega stores to small boutiques, you can find it all in Paris, and I've rounded up the best shopping neighborhoods in Paris for you!

-Shopping in Paris: Is it all it's cracked up to be?
+Shopping in Paris: All it's cracked up to be?

 Shopping in Paris: Finding the best neighborhoods